-The pump and water screen are under the Galley

-Sink.
-The screen should be cleaned periodically to prevent accumulation of dirt and sand.
-To remove the water screen, disconnect the rubber hoses from both ends, separate the screen housing, and lift the screen out of the housing.
+The water pump and filter are under the Galley Sink.
+The filter screen should be cleaned periodically to prevent accumulation of dirt and sand.
+To remove the screen, disconnect the rubber hoses from both ends, separate the screen housing, remove the screen, clean and replace.